harnen/p2p-service-discovery/doc/discovery.md

 # Geth implementation doubts

 * V5 version of the discovery table has 257 instead of 17.
 Why?
+In the eclipse attack papers say the following: In response to the eclipse attack, Geth ≥ 1.8.0 restricts the number of buckets to 17, starting from the furthest distance of 255 to the minimum possible log-distance of 239.
+The log-distance metric leads to a skewed distribution of nodes between buckets: most of the lower buckets are empty, since the probability to fall into a specific bucket decays exponentially with the associated distance.
 * Need to check current implementation radius estimation.
 Not clear in the docs